 • White rice sometimes gets a bad rap, but white rice tends to be easier to digest than brown rice.
 For this reason, white rice is sometimes even included in paleo diets as a “safe starch.”

-• You can lower the glycemic effect of white rice by eating it with lots of high-fiber vegetables and a clean protein.
+• You can lower the glycemic effect of white rice by eating it with lots of high-fiber vegetables and a clean protein like tandoori chicken.

 • White rice is also a very low allergenic food, so it is appropriate for a lot of people with food sensitivities.